-People of the Water (POW) is a nonprofit organization dedicated to change people’s relationship with our aquatic world through exploration, education and conservation.
+People of the Water (POW) is a nonprofit organization dedicated to changing people’s relationship with our aquatic world through exploration, education and conservation.
 Founded by Cristina Zenato after twenty-five years of living and working in the Bahamas, contributing to major projects to protect oceans, sharks and caves, the People of the Water is organized to widen the conduction and distribution of training, education, research, and studies relating to water, ocean and environmental issues, affecting both the people and the animals of said environments.
-Location: Bahamas and the world
+Location: Bahamas with global reach

 Why Plant A Million Corals?
 With 25-40% already lost, the worldwide coral population is in incredible danger.
 But there is hope.
 Dr. David Vaughan has been able to reproduce thousands of fast growing & resilient corals that can help to recover the lost reefs.
 With your support, we can help to ensure the survival of our reefs globally.
 Location: Global, but base of operations: Florida Keys